dievus/Oh365UserFinder/README.md

 Oh365UserFinder can also easily identify if a domain exists in o365 using the -d or --domain flag.
 This saves the trouble of copying the url from notes and entering it into the URL bar with the target domain.

+With version 1.1.0, password spraying is now possible by making authentication requests via RST or GRAPH.

 ## Usage
 ##### Installing Oh365UserFinder
 ```git clone https://github.com/dievus/Oh365UserFinder.git```